snowex-hackweek/website-2021/tutorial_guide.md

 ## Test your tutorial

-Before creating pull requests and commiting code to GitHub it is helpful to test that things are working correctly.
+Before creating pull requests and committing code to GitHub it is helpful to test that things are working correctly.

 1. To ensure your notebook renders correctly in the JupyterBook you can run the following command from a terminal:
 `jb build book --warningiserror --keep-going`